 If you wish to see your personal data or to exercise any of the rights mentioned above, please contact your appropriate plan administrator.

-SmithKline Beecham Pension Plan – former Stiefel Laboratories (UK) Limited Retirement Benefits Scheme
+Plan administrator for the SmithKline Beecham Pension Plan – formerly the Stiefel Laboratories (UK) Limited Retirement Benefits Scheme

 If you wish to make a complaint about how we have handled your personal data, please contact the Secretary to the Trustees, Floor CN7, GSK House, 980 Great West Road, Brentford, Middlesex, TW8 9GS.